ImageMagick/Usage-Markdown/thumbnails/index.md

 **This needs to be re-written using the last example as template**

 You can of course do all the above in a single command.
-However lets do it in a scripted way.
+However let's do it in a scripted way.
 This version uses some in-line code to generate appropriate edging images from the base images provided using [Simple Distorts](../warping/#rect_rotates) and some randomized [Image Rolls](../warping/#roll) to improve the overall look of the tiled image.
 These can be adjusted depending on the type of edge framing image that was provided.